adkelley/javascript-to-purescript/tut14/README.md

 ```

 ### Contravariant example
 With all the pieces in place, now let’s create a function `isNegative`, which returns a "thunk" of ` Predicate Number`.
-Note that a "thunk" is a function with no arguments whose evaluation is pending.
+Note that a "thunk" is a function with no arguments and whose evaluation is pending.

 ```haskell
 negative :: Int → Boolean